guifi-exo/nosh/README.md

 Network Operator Shell

-a shell with very few commands available: mainly ping and ssh
+a restricted shell with very few commands available: mainly ping and ssh

-This is a work based on yeti's contribution on stack overflow in https://stackoverflow.com/a/43793768
+This is a work based on yeti's contribution on stack overflow, check it here https://stackoverflow.com/a/43793768

 ## demo